miklevin/Pipulate.com/seo.md

 increase the visibility and accessibility of a website to search engines, which can lead to increased traffic and revenue.

-### Finally, a Sea-Change in SEO (Because of AI)

-SEO is undergoing its first sea-shift in decades because of AI.
-You can't trick Google.
-Or at least, you won't be able to for very much longer.
-Do you think that the kind of intelligence being expressed by the OpenAI stuff doesn't exist a hundredfold better behind the closed doors of Google?
-It's just a matter of time now as they phase out PageRank and page-to-page linking in general as a primary relevancy signal.

-#### Signals Abound & Anything Might Be a Signal

-There are a lot more signals to read today, and they have to crisscross verify that you are the compellingly best thing to be served on this or that.
-You must put your best foot forward now in everything you publish.
-Old stuff that used to be the dribs and drabs of long-tail traffic catching net that had no harm in leaving published as a sort of archive can now harm you.
-The age of site-sculling is back, but not for PageRank flow and instead for a perfectly righteous, but still rather shallow, hierarchy of overall fewer URLs.

 ## Thanks ChatGPT!

 Now wasn't that just the driest thing you ever heard?
 Oh and thanks to whoever